bahrus/xtal-decor/README.md

 Since we don't want to pollute the native DOM element (or custom element) we are enhancing with properties it doesn't know about (which could become actual properties in the future), we need a way of passing properties directly to the proxy (which uses a WeakMap for the virtual properties so it should be future-safe.)

+For that, make use of the reserved tag-name "proxy-props".
+You can pass properties to the proxy-props tag, and those properties will be auto-forwarded to the proxy.

 ```html
 <make-expandable upgrade=details if-wants-to-be=all-expandable auto-forward></make-expandable>
 <make-collapsible upgrade=details if-wants-to-be=all-collapsible auto-forward></make-collapsible>